 NOTE.
-Reference waveforms do not recall because they are already oscilloscope resident.
+Reference waveforms do not recall because they are already reside in the instrument.
 You can copy a reference waveform to another reference: first display the reference to be copied, and then use the Save Waveform procedure to save it to another reference (Ref1-Ref4).

-Overview To recall your waveform Control elements and resources Prerequisites The oscilloscope must be powered up.
-You must have access to a waveform saved by the oscilloscope.
-See Powering On the Oscilloscope on page 1-8.
+Overview То г recall your waveform Control elements and resources Prerequisites 1.
+The instrument must be powered up.
+You must have access to a waveform saved by the instrument.
+See Powering On the Instrument on page 1-9.
 Display the reference control window 2.
-From the tool bar, touch Refs, and select the Ref 1 to Ref 4 tab of the reference in which you want to recall the waveform.
-Output Description: Recall the waveform 3.
-If recalling an internal reference, touch Display to toggle the display of the reference waveform on.

-Overview То recall your waveform (Cont.)
-Control elements and resources Recall a reference waveform from a file 4.
+From the tool-bar, touch Refs, and then select the Ref 1 to Ref 4 tab of the reference in which you want to recall the waveform.
+Refs Recall the waveform 3.
+If recalling an internal reference, touch Display to toggle the display of the reference waveform on. m = 3 Recall a reference waveform from a file 4.
 To display the Recall Reference Waveform window, from the Recall Ref(x) from File window, touch Recall.
 (See right.)
 The Recall Reference Waveform window allows navigation to directories, lists waveform files in the directory, and provides for selection of a waveform file.
-A CONTRACT OF THE PARTY OF THE Find the source directory 5.
-Use the Look in: drop down list and buttons (see right) to navigate to the directory which contains a waveform that you want to recall.
+The second s Find the source directory 5.
+Use the Look in: drop-down list and buttons (see right) to navigate to the directory, which contains a waveform that you want to recall.
+Salat a rever of the self of the

-Overview To recall your waveform (Cont.)
+/erview To recall your waveform (Cont.)
 Control elements and resources Select your waveform 6.
 If not selected, select .wfm in the Files of type field to force the file listing to only include these types.
 Use .wfm for waveforms.
-Note.
+Note .
 Only change the type if you want to temporarily see any other types of files in the current directory.
 Otherwise, leave it set to .wfm.
-7. Choose your waveform file by either: Clicking an existing name in the file list.
+7. Choose your waveform file by either: Access to virtual keyboard Clicking an existing name in the file list.
 Clicking in the File name field and typing a new name, replacing the default file name.
-Note.
-If your oscilloscope lacks a keyboard, touch or click the Open Keyboard button to display a virtual keyboard.
+Note .
+If your instrument lacks a keyboard, touch or click the keyboard icon to display a virtual keyboard.
 You can use the mouse or touch screen with the virtual keyboard to type entries in the name fields.
-Access to virtual keyboard Recall your waveform 8.
+Recall your waveform 8.
 Click the Recall button to recall the waveform file.
 To cancel without recalling a waveform, click the Cancel button.
-Committee Decision Decision Display your reference waveform 9.
+L team - 1 Display your reference waveform 9.
 Touch Display to toggle the display of the reference waveform on.
-For further assistance For more help on recalling waveforms, touch the Help button to access contextual online help.
-See page 3-245 to learn about using online help.
+For further assistance 10.
+For more help on recalling waveforms, touch the Help button to access contextual online help. -